Brianhulela/AI-Voice-Chatbot/README.md

 For more detailed instructions on how to build the chatbot, check out my article on [Medium](https://medium.com/@brianhulela/create-a-python-ai-voice-chatbot-with-speechrecognition-langchain-and-openai-gpt-3-5-turbo-c60f92f4a47c)

-This project implements a conversational AI chatbot that uses speech recognition to understand and respond to user input.
-The chatbot interacts with users through speech, providing engaging and entertaining conversations.
-It utilizes the OpenAI GPT-3.5-turbo/GPT-4 LLM for generating responses and integrates speech recognition capabilities for input.
+This project implements a conversational AI chatbot that uses the [Whisper](https://platform.openai.com/docs/guides/speech-to-text) model to transcribe user speech to text.
+It utilizes the OpenAI GPT-3.5-turbo/GPT-4 LLM for generating human-like responses.
+It then synthesizes the output into human-like audio speech output using [Text-to-speech](https://platform.openai.com/docs/guides/text-to-speech).

 ## Features